cwi-dis/cwipc/readme.md

 #### Linux

-There is a script `scripts/install-thirdparty-ubuntu2204.sh` that installs all requirements on Ubuntu 22.04.
-Similar for 24.04.
+There is a script `scripts/install-thirdparty-ubuntu2404.sh` that installs all requirements on Ubuntu 24.04.
 For other Linux variants please inspect this script and ensure the correct packages are installed.

 #### MacOS